Skip to content

 Gorges and caves

 There are many to explore in the Languedoc.
-One of the most impressive of the gorges is the ‘Gorges de Galamus’ with the rugged road carved out of the rock.
-Near one end of this narrow gorge there is a small hermitage precariously clinging onto the steep cliff.
+One of the most impressive of the gorges is the ‘Gorges de Galamus’.

 Prehistoric Aude